 London is not just a European shopping destination, but a global one.
 The city has fantastic fashion stores, with famous brands lurking around every corner.
 Visit the renowned Oxford and Regent streets for big brands like Gap, Zara, Topshop, H&M and United Colours of Benetton.
-Don't be put off by their loud exteriors; some shops are actually quite affordable.
+Don't be put off by their loud exteriors; some shops are actually quite affordable, and the frequent sales are famous for the bargains they provide.
 For music lovers head to Virgin or HMV where you might even spot a famous musician as publicity performances are often held at these stores.

-London is renowned for its markets: Camden in North London has become one of the most visited sights in London and is a haven for punks, goths and other alternative sub-cultures, with myriad stalls and shops sell outrageous retro outfits, colourful accessories and modern party outfits that really have to be seen to be believed; for an enjoyable weekend outing, Portobello Market is a gem (look out for the Farmers Market in the vicinity); and, made famous by the romantic Hollywood film, there are many attractive coffee shops, independent retailers and cheap stalls selling clothing, jewellery and music to explore at the Notting Hill Market.
-If you are a foodie then head to the Borough Market adjacent to London Bridge.
-Dedicated to gastronomy, visitors can sample homemade pâté, buy fresh cherries, olive oil, sweet cakes and the like.
+London is also renowned for its markets.
+Camden in North London has become one of the most visited attractions in London and is a haven for punks, goths and other alternative sub-cultures, with myriad stalls and shops selling outrageous retro outfits, colourful accessories and modern party outfits that really have to be seen to be believed.
+For an enjoyable weekend outing, Portobello Market is a gem (look out for the Farmers Market in the vicinity).
+The Notting Hill Market, made famous by the romantic Hollywood film, offers many attractive coffee shops, independent retailers and cheap stalls selling clothing, jewellery and music.
+If you are a foodie then head to the Borough Market adjacent to London Bridge; dedicated to gastronomy, visitors can sample homemade pâté, buy fresh cherries, olive oil, sweet cakes and the like.

-General groceries can be bought at one of the major English supermarket chains such as Tesco, Marks and Spencer, Waitrose and Sainsbury's.
+General groceries can be bought at the major English supermarket chains such as Tesco, Marks and Spencer, Waitrose and Sainsbury's.

 Our Travel Expert